 Vinyl Cleaning And Care

-- Clean spills immediately with warm soapy water and several clear water rinses.
+- Clean spills immediately with 10% mix of bleach and warm soapy water and several clear water rinses.

 - Use a medium bristle brush and moderate scrubbing to remove soiling agents embedded in textured surfaces.